Administrative cooperation between the authorities in the single market

 The cooperation between the permit authorities in different countries has been put on a more effective basis as a result of the Services Directive of the EU.
 The directive makes it easier to set up an enterprise and carry out business operations in another EU country.

 In Finland, the Finnish Competition and Consumer Authority serves as the administrative liaison point under the Services Directive.
-In addition to the cooperation between the authorities, its tasks also include the development and maintenance of the point of single contact, administration of the alert mechanism and advice for service recipients.
+In addition to the cooperation between the authorities, its tasks also include the administration of the alert mechanism and advice for service recipients.